Charles0115/fmri-pipeline/README.md

 ### <u>MatLab</u>

+All Matlab files are located in ./matlab-scripts folder.
+Here I assume that you have already installed MonkeyLogic to MatLab.

 ### <u>Python</u>

+All python files are located in ./python-scripts folder.

 ### Set up Virtual Environment
 Virtual Environment is beneficial because you can install packages locally, for this project.
 If you use IDEs like PyCharm, there's a virtual environment already setup (.venv).
 Otherwise, you have to create the virtual environment yourself.
 In case you don't know how, here are the steps.